ONLYOFFICE/onlyoffice-suitecrm/README.md

 ## ⚙️ Configuration

-After installation, configure the plugin for secure communication with ONLYOFFICE Docs.
+After installation, configure the add-on for secure communication with ONLYOFFICE Docs.

 1. Go to **Admin → ONLYOFFICE Settings**.
 2. Enter the ONLYOFFICE Docs URL.